OhTheComet/ohthecomet.github.io/about.md

 With Cryptography and Mathematics

-Plus, various information security policy.
+Plus, various information security policies.